Child AssessmentHow do I know if my child needs a neuropsychological assessment?

 - General performance enhancement

 A qEEG (or brain map) pinpoints what areas of the brain are not processing information in a well regulated manner.
 This identifies potential root neurophysiological causes of cognitive, mood or behavioural issues.
-The qEEG is not diagnostic, but is an objective assessment that is highly predictive of certain disorders.
+The qEEG is not diagnostic, but is an objective assessment that we find is very predictive of certain disorders.

 The number of neurofeedback sessions will depend on the diagnosis, severity of issues, and how significant the brain waves are dysregulated.
 For patients with ADHD the scientific research has shown that patients are able to regulate their brainwaves within approximately 40 sessions, with some studies showing stable benefits after 5-10 years.We usually aim for 40 sessions for patients with ADHD and mood issues, however patients with autism spectrum and epilepsy typically need longer.
 Tic disorders may also need longer depending on severity.
 Headaches, migraines and sleep issues we have found can be treated in less sessions.